ADAFSA launches ambitious plan to expand recycled water use in Abu Dhabi farms

 He also indicated that since 2012, ADAFSA, in cooperation with its stakeholders, has succeeded in implementing a project to irrigate 143 farms in Al Nahda area with recycled water instead of groundwater, where these farms are supplied with their needs of recycled water from Al Mafraq station, and then treated to the advanced stage in the additional treatment plant in Al Nahda, through which about 12,000 cubic metres are distributed to these farms daily.

-For his part, Dr. Saif Al Qubaisi, Acting Director General of Regulatory Affairs at DoE, emphasised that water is one of the strategic priorities of the Emirate of Abu Dhabi, given the great interest in providing reliable water services and enhancing the security of supply in the future.
+For his part, His Excellency Dr Saif Al Qubaisi, Acting Director General of Regulatory Affairs at DoE, emphasised that water is one of the strategic priorities of the Emirate of Abu Dhabi, given the great interest in providing reliable water services and enhancing security of supply in the future.

-Al Qubaisi indicated that DoE aims to optimise this type of water by expanding its use, carrying out many initiatives and following up on infrastructure projects to utilise the surplus of recycled water.
+Al Qubaisi indicated that DoE aims to optimise the use of this type of water by expanding its use, carrying out many initiatives and following up on infrastructure projects aimed at utilising the surplus of recycled water.

 According to Engineer Faisal Al Hammadi, Acting Executive Director of the Environmental Quality Sector at EAD, the project to transport, distribute and reuse recycled water will have many environmental and economic benefits, the most significant of which will be the cessation of the discharge of recycled water into the Musaffah Canal, allowing it to be cleaned and disinfected and removing approximately 3 million cubic metres of sediment.